How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Dental effects: Lengthy treatment with clomipramine may lead to an increased incidence of dental cavities.
+Dental effects: Lengthy treatment with clomipramine may lead to more dental cavities as a result of dry mouth.
 You should have regular dental checkups and practice good dental hygiene while taking this medication.

-Drowsiness/reduced alertness: Since clomipramine may cause drowsiness, especially at the beginning of treatment, caution should be used when engaging in activities requiring mental alertness, judgment, and physical coordination such as driving or operating machinery.
+Drowsiness/reduced alertness: Since clomipramine may cause drowsiness, especially at the beginning of treatment, be careful when engaging in activities requiring mental alertness, judgment, and physical coordination such as driving or operating machinery.

 Suicidal or agitated behaviour: People taking antidepressants such as clomipramine may feel agitated (restless, anxious, aggressive, emotional, trouble sleeping, and feeling not like themselves), or they may want to hurt themselves or others.
 If you notice any changes in mood, behaviours, thoughts, or feelings in yourself or someone who is taking this medication, contact a doctor immediately.
 Your doctor will monitor you closely for behaviour changes, especially at start of treatment or when your dose is increased or decreased.

 Pregnancy: The safety of this medication for use by pregnant women has not been established.
-It should not be taken by pregnant women unless the benefits outweight the risks.
+It should not be used during pregnancy unless the benefits outweigh the risks.
+If you become pregnant while taking this medication, contact your doctor immediately.

 Children: Clomipramine has not been studied for use by people under 10 years of age, and specific recommendations for its use by this age group cannot be provided.
 The long-term effects of clomipramine on childhood growth and development have not been determined.